 - a.
 The student must be registered for the MSc programme at IIT Palakkad. - b.
-Must have completed three semesters, but not yet completed the fourth semester at the time of application. - c.
+Must have completed three semesters, but not yet completed the fourth semester at the time of application.
+For students from the 2024 batch onwards, this is modified as: The scholar should have been registered for a minimum of 3 semesters in the MSc programme and not yet completed the fourth semester at the time of request for upgradation, and should have completed at least 47 credits of coursework of the MSc programme.
+These 47 credits of coursework must include all the core courses of the curriculum, and exclude the main project15. - c.
 Must not have any outstanding backlogs. - d.
 Must have a CGPA of 7.0 or higher at the time of application.